 THEATER + MUSIC THEATER PROGRAM AUDITIONS

 The Programs in Theater and Music Theater welcome students who have never performed, or haven’t performed since the first grade.
 The theater and music theater programs are emphatically committed to inclusive casting.
-We also welcome students as participants in all non-performing roles including stage management, design, musicians, backstage run crew and so on.
+We also welcome students as participants in all non-performing roles including musicians, researchers, writers, designers, illustrators, Zoom managers, film editors, choreographers, web designers, musicians, and so on.

-*Students interested in non-performing roles can also sign up for an audition slot to hold a conversation about their interests with the creative team.
+*Students interested in non-performing roles can also apply/audition in order to share their interests with the creative team.

 For audition questions, please contact Jane Cox, email@example.com